 Management for Efficiency and Effectiveness

-Discussion under management for efficiency will focus on the structure of the district education directorate and its supervisory activities.
+Discussion under management for efficiency will focus on the structure of the Municipal education directorate and its supervisory activities.

 • Statistics and Research